 Couples who are resident within the parish boundaries have the right to be married in their parish church.
 If you do not live in the parish, you may still be married here if one or both of you worship regularly at the church in the period preceding the proposed wedding date.
 In most churches the method of legal preparation would be by having Banns read, but under the present laws banns can only be called at Sunday services.
 As St. Botolph’s, along with many of the churches in the City, does not have any services on Sundays, we cannot therefore use this method of marriage preparation.
 This means that couples wishing to be married here and who are qualified by residence, or membership of the Electoral Roll, have to apply for a Common (Bishop’s) Licence.
 In order to be considered for membership of the Electoral Roll it is expected that the bride or groom will have attended services regularly for a period of six months prior to application.
 In all cases at least one of the couple must have been baptised.

 If you are not resident in the parish and do not think you would be able to make the regular worship commitment outlined above, but have a connection with St. Botolph’s in some other way and would like to be married here, it may still be possible under special circumstances.
-Please speak to the Administrator or the Rector to see whether you might qualify.
+Please speak to the Administrator to see whether you might qualify.